nsnam/ns-3-dev-git/doc/tutorial/source/tracing.rst

   convention.
 Combining all of the traces into a single file is accomplished similarly to the examples above.

-* You can enable PCAP tracing on the basis of Node ID and device ID as well as with explicit ``Ptr``.
+* You can enable ASCII tracing on the basis of Node ID and device ID as well as with explicit ``Ptr``.
 Each Node in the system has an integer Node ID and each device connected to a Node has an integer device ID.